catppuccin/palette/README.md

 The usage instructions for Sass are documented [here](https://github.com/catppuccin/palette/tree/main/scss), in the `scss` folder.

+### Affinity

+1. Clone this repository locally
+2. Open a file in the `afpalette` folder.
+If you have multiple Affinity products installed, you can choose to import it as a System palette

+### Aseprite / LibreSprite

+1. Clone this repository locally
+2. Open Palette Options
+3. Select "Load Palette" from the menu
+4. Open a file in `gpl/` in the dialog that appears

 ### Gimp

 1. Clone this repository locally
 2. Navigate to Edit > Preferences > Folders > Palettes in GIMP
 3. Select the folder with the 'x' and press "Show file location in the file manager" (the rightmost button)
+4. Copy the files in `gpl/` to this folder

+### Inkscape

+1. Clone this repository locally
+2. Navigate to Edit > Preferences > System > User palettes in Inkscape
+3. Press the "Open" button next to the folder path
 4. Copy the files in `gpl/` to this folder

 ### Krita